Knowing What You Know Is Not Enough: Large Language Model Confidences Don't Align With Their Actions: Experimental Design 3: User Interaction

-We now report on the deference-consistency of LLMs across our datasets.
-Our results are shown in \cref{tab:deference_consistency_open} and \cref{tab:deference_consistency_closed}.
+\textbf{Results. } We now report on the deference-consistency of LLMs across our datasets.
+Our results are shown in \cref{fig:deference-consistency}.
 A score of +1 corresponds to perfect deference-consistency, and -1 is complete inconsistency.
-More detailed breakdowns of the results are given in Appendix \ref{appendix:percentile-bins} and Appendix \ref{appendix:deference-consistency-detailed-res}.
+More detailed breakdowns of the results are given in Appendix \ref{appendix:deference_consistency_detailed_results}.

 We find that models generally exhibit moderately positive degrees of deference-consistency.
 However, there are distinct differences between the models.
-For example, Gemma has similar sampling-based deference-consistency to Llama, but its logit-based confidence is much more internally consistent (0.761 vs 0.039).
+For example, Gemma has similar sampling-based deference-consistency to Llama, but its logit-based deference-consistency score is much higher.
 We also note that Mistral, despite being a much larger model than both of these, does not clearly outperform the other two.
 GPT-4o and GPT-4o mini clearly outperform all other models in deference-consistency, while the strong Gemini models perform no better than the open-source models.

-There is also significant variability across individual datasets.
-Llama with logit-based confidence in particular exhibits strikingly inconsistent behavior on SimpleQA (-0.891), being nearly perfectly monotonically \emph{more} likely to change answer as its confidence increases.
-Similarly, Gemini 2.5 Pro exhibits negative deference-consistency on GPQA.
-These results indicate that it is not necessarily reasonable to extrapolate the extent of model deference-consistency on a new domain from its consistency on other domains.

-We perform additional analysis on model stick rates by question conditional on correctness in Appendix \ref{appendix:stick_rate_vs_correctness}.
-We find that all models stick more often when they are correct, but the magnitude varies significantly across models.

 Our findings have important implications for deploying LLMs in interactive settings.
 Models with higher deference-consistency (like GPT-4o) are more predictable in their revision behavior (i.e. users can reasonably expect that confident answers will be defended while uncertain answers may change under scrutiny).